t-mart/aqueue/docs/index.rst

 Persisting state
 ================

-During development, its probably likely that your program will crash after doing some work.
+During development, its likely that your program will crash after doing some work.
 For example, maybe your HTTP request timed out or you had a bug in your HTML parsing.
-It's a shame to lose that work that's been done.
+And, it's a shame to lose that work that's been done.

 If you're looking for a really handy way to persist state across runs, check out the built-in `shelve` module.
 It's like a dict that automatically saves to a file each time you set a key in it.